codeparkhouston/git-workshop-handbook/02-git-together/02-recipe.md

 Open the folder in your favorite text editor.
 {%endmode %}

+{%mode mode="s" %}
+Find and click the "New file" button while on your branch on the project page.
+{%endmode %}

 Go ahead and create a new file, and add a simple recipe.
 Just for kicks, go ahead and put an obvious typo in there somewhere.
 Here's mine:

 > ##scrambled-eggs.txt